statueofdavid/system-tuning/README.md

 rando thought from my inital dive, "...isolation is the first step in implementing a more secure system..."

-also thinking about whether or not I eventually clean up this readme or if I keep it doc my journey... solution: clean up it up once declared_space has a blog and this may be my first post on it ¯\_(ツ)_/¯
+also thinking about whether or not I eventually clean up this readme or if I keep it to doc my journey... solution: clean up it up once declared_space has a blog section and this may be my first post on it ¯\_(ツ)_/¯